Complete pluripolar sets and removable singularities of plurisubharmonic functions: Complete pluripolar sets and their defining functions

 \begin{definition} A subset $E\subset X$ is called {\it complete pluripolar} if for every point $z\in E$ there exists a neighborhood $U$ of $z$ and a function $\varphi\in PSH(U)$ such that

 \end{definition}

-The set of all complex subvarieties of $X$ forms a particularly important class of (closed) complete pluripolar sets, but complete pluripolar sets are much more general: for instance, the Cartesian product of finitely many (possibly different) Cantor type sets in the complex plane of logarithmic capacity zero is a compact complete pluripolar set in the corresponding complex Euclidean space (see, e.g., \cite{Ransfordbook}), but far from being complex-analytic; see also \cite{El-Mir_cmp-plolar} for some other nontrivial examples.
+The set of all complex subvarieties of $X$ forms a particularly important class of (closed) complete pluripolar sets, but complete pluripolar sets are much more general: for instance, the Cartesian product of finitely many (possibly distinct) Cantor type sets of logarithmic capacity zero in the complex plane is a {\it compact} complete pluripolar set in the corresponding complex Euclidean space (see, e.g., \cite{Ransfordbook}), but far from complex-analytic.
+One may also consult \cite{El-Mir_cmp-plolar, LMP_IUMJ, Edlund_cmp-curv, DM_cmp-plolar} and the references therein for many other nontrivial and very interesting examples of {\it compact} complete pluripolar sets in $\mathbb C^n$, especially those of minimal Hausdorff codimension (i.e., of Hausdorff codimension two).

 In 1990, Col\c{t}oiu proved the following important result concerning the existence of a global defining function for a closed complete pluripolar set.

 \begin{theorem}[see {\cite[Corollary 1]{Coltoiu}}] Let $X$ be a Stein manifold and $E\subset X$ be a closed complete pluripolar set.
 Then there exists a function $\rho\in PSH(X)\cap C^{\infty}(X\!\setminus\!E)$ such that $\rho^{-1}(-\infty)=E$ and $\sqrt{-1}\partial\bar{\partial}\rho>0$ on $X\!\setminus\!E$. \end{theorem}